Fijishi-Enterprises/BenthicIMG-Analyser/docs/2016_database_migration.rst

   - Note that this drop will cascade to all objects referencing the target tables, possibly including tables that are not being ported over.
 However, if we're porting over the whole database at once, then it's not a problem.

-- ``create no indexes`` tells pgloader to not create indexes as it ports the data over.
-This is just to speed up the porting process.

-- ``SET maintenance_work_mem to '256MB', work_mem to '32MB'`` sets PostgreSQL parameters (these aren't pgloader parameters) on the amount of memory to use during certain operations.
+- ``SET maintenance_work_mem to '64MB', work_mem to '4MB'`` sets PostgreSQL parameters on the amount of memory to use during certain operations.
 See the PostgreSQL docs for `work_mem <http://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-WORK-MEM>`__ and `maintenance_work_mem <http://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM>`__.
-Check the RDS instance's memory capacity to get an idea of what values to use.
+These can affect whether

 - ``CAST type date to date using zero-dates-to-null`` is a casting rule which says to cast MySQL ``date`` types to PostgreSQL ``date`` types, using pgloader's transformation function which converts any ``0000-00-00`` dates to ``NULL``.